MSekrst/chat/README.md

 - `npm run start:client` - Starts webpack dev server on port 8080 for client development with proxy to `http://localhost:3000`

 <h3>Structure</h3>
 Project structure is simple, all backend API code is in the `api` folder.
 Client code is in the `src` folder.
-Mobile-app code is in the `mobile` folder.
+Mobile-app code is in the `Android` folder.